 I added the bold, because I think that marks the heart of what those who take issue with The RESPECT Dare find problematic.
 For the last seven years, we have been ministering to women in damaged marriages – women, who for the most part, have one key thing in common: They take issue with the issue of authority.
 They hate the thought of submission and respect as it feels like “giving something up.”
 I happen to understand this, because I used to be one of them.
 They also, for the most part, don’t know what to do to change things.

 Are you one?
 You will probably hate The RESPECT Dare.

 I was telling a dear friend of mine last week that I used to deeply despise the concept of submitting to God, and to my husband.

 What I didn’t know then and wouldn’t even consider for the longest time was that it wasn’t what I thought it was.

 For decades, I placed the secular culture’s view of submission onto the concept, instead of learning what God meant by it.
 Even though I loved God and wanted to know Him more, I wasted years of potential intimacy with Him, because I refused to even entertain the possibility that there was something I might not know.
-Fed by an extremist experience of the feminist movement’s ideology and the misled arm of Christianity that sees church abuse in every imperfection, I balked at the notion of submitting to God in this area.
+Fed by the feminist movement’s ideology and the misled arm of Christianity that sees church abuse in every imperfection, I balked at the notion of submitting to God in this area.